AI Fundamentals

 Frequently Asked Questions

-An RPA (Robotic Process Automation) tool is software that records and replays human interactions with computer applications — keystrokes, mouse clicks, form entries — to automate repetitive, rule-based tasks.
-Classic RPA tools include UiPath, Automation Anywhere, Blue Prism, and Microsoft Power Automate.
+An RPA (Robotic Process Automation) tool is software that records and replays human interactions with computer applications, such as keystrokes, mouse clicks, and form entries, to automate repetitive, rule-based tasks.
+Classic RPA tools include UiPath, Automation Anywhere, and Microsoft Power Automate.
 They are best suited for high-volume, deterministic processes with stable user interfaces.

-RPA tools rely on UI automation: developers (or "citizen developers" using a low-code recorder) define a sequence of clicks, keystrokes, and screen reads against the target application.
-A scheduled bot then replays that sequence against a live system.
-Outputs and errors are logged.
-The tool only "knows" the UI selectors it was given, so any UI change breaks the bot.
+RPA tools rely on UI automation: a sequence of clicks, keystrokes, and screen reads is defined against a target application, often using a low-code recorder.
+A bot then replays that sequence against a live system to carry out the task.
+Because the bot only follows the steps and interface elements it was given, a change to the underlying application can cause it to fail.

 K